akdev93/filevault/README.md

    * Add 7z to your system path
    * Start the file vault using the command `python3 filevault.py`.
 This should start the shell with a prompt `vault>`
+   * To end a session type `exit` which will close any open vaults and end the interactive prompt

 ### Creating a Vault